BestAgents Logo

 Understanding Inspection Contingencies

 Your purchase agreement should include an inspection contingency—a clause allowing you to renegotiate or withdraw if significant problems are discovered.
-This protection is essential in Northeast Ohio's competitive real estate market.
+This protection is essential in many real estate transactions and helps buyers proceed with confidence.

 Making Your Final Purchase Decision with Confidence